top of page

 Mountains to Sea Conservation Trust

-I bring hands-on experience in conservation gained from volunteer programmes with DOC and Auckland Council, and from working for 3 years at Sustainable Coastlines doing social media, event delivery and volunteer coordination.
-I love to gain experience in a little bit of everything and putting new knowledge into practice.
+Janey is passionate about nature, science and sustainable solutions, and holds a BSc in Zoology.
+She's always been a nerd about everything related to animals - especially birds!
+Janey has experience in conservation gained from volunteer programmes with DOC and Auckland Council, and from working for 3 years at Sustainable Coastlines doing social media, event delivery and volunteer coordination.
+She loves putting new knowledge into practice.

 Based in Auckland